 Distribution and Habitat

-This species' intertidal host, Pagurus bernhardus, is a familar resident of the intertidal zone all around Britain and Ireland, and it appears that A. paguri may occur wherever its host is found, though it is poorly recorded.
-NBN has records of it from the Solent, north-west Wales, the Firth of Clyde and off the north coast of Ireland.
+This species' host, Pagurus bernhardus, is a familar resident of the intertidal zone all around Britain and Ireland, and it appears that A. paguri may occur wherever its host is found, though it is poorly recorded.
+There are records of it from the Solent, north-west Wales, Northumberland, the Firth of Clyde and off the north coast of Ireland.
 It was also recorded intertidally in East Lothian in September 2020, found on the abdomen of P. bernhardus (inhabiting a periwinkle shell) collected in a shallow rockpool just above mid-tide.

 Naylor, E. & A. Brandt.
 2015.
 Intertidal Marine Isopods.
 Synopses of the British Fauna (New Series), No. 3.
 Field Studies Council, for The Linnean Society of London.